AgnosPCB/documentation/docs/how_to/UV_conformal_coating_inspection.md

 ## 3. Enable UV inspection

-In the Live View window, enable the **UV inspection option** located at the bottom of the interface.
+In the Live View window, enable the **UV inspection option** located at the bottom of the interface and start inspection.

 ![UV preview](../assets/v7/UV_inspection/UV_buttom.png){.center}